FlorpyDorpinator/StationpediaPlus/README.md

 ## ✨ Features

-### 🤖 AIMeE Robot Documentation
-Comprehensive guide for the AIMeE (Autonomous Integrated Mining and Exploration Entity) companion robot:

-- **All Mode Explanations** - Detailed documentation for None, Follow, MoveToTarget, Roam, Unload, PathToTarget, and StorageFull modes
-- **IC10 Programming Guide** - Complete examples for controlling AIMeE programmatically
-- **Navigation Behavior** - How AIMeE pathfinds, mines, and handles obstacles
-- **Coordinate Systems** - Understanding TargetX, TargetY, TargetZ for programming

-### 📑 Multi-Column Table of Contents
+### 📑 Multi-Column Table of Contents & Massive additions to the nested schema/formatting
 For guides with many sections, the TOC now automatically arranges into columns:
 - Maximum 8 entries per column
 - Automatically expands horizontally for large guides
-- Clickable links scroll to each section
+- Clickable links scroll to each sectio
+- Tons of new formatting options for adding guides and other things

 ### 🎯 Enhanced Tooltips System
 Get detailed explanations for every aspect of your devices with our comprehensive tooltip system: